On the derived Tate curve and global smooth Tate $K$-theory: Introduction

 As an immediate application of this equivalence of derived stacks, we obtain an equivalence of $\E_\infty$-rings $\Ga(\overline{\M}_\Ell^\ori)\simeq \Tmf$.
 In fact, as the construction of $\overline{\M}_\Ell^\ori$ is done purely in spectral algebraic geometry, we simply define $\Tmf$ as the global sections $\Ga(\overline{\M}_\Ell^\ori)$.
 From this definition, we obtain a canonical \emph{holomorphic topological $q$-expansion map}

 which induces the holomorphic analogue of (\ref{qexpmap}) on rational homotopy groups.
 In the literature, this holomorphic topological $q$-expansion map is constructed using obstruction theory.
 To the best of our knowledge, our construction of this map in \Cref{comparison} is the first to use purely spectral algebraic geometry.
 In \cite[\textsection A]{hilllawson}, it is shown that (\ref{holoqexp}) is unique up to homotopy, so our definition above agrees with others found in the literature.
-The formal properties of $\overline{\M}^\ori_\Ell$ listed above also allow one to compute the homotopy groups of these global sections using a descent spectral sequence, as done in \cite{smfcomputation} for example.
+The formal properties of $\overline{\M}^\ori_\Ell$ listed above also allow one to compute the homotopy groups of these global sections using a descent spectral sequence, as done in \cite{smfcomputation} for example, or determine abstract properties about the stack $\overline{\M}_\Ell^\ori$ such as $0$-affineness, see \cite{akhilandlennart} or \cite{reconstruction}.